 President & CEO

-He has also moved his clients from local news to national hosting jobs, as he did for John Anderson, host of the hit prime-time show “Wipeout” on ABC, whom Willinger discovered reporting local sports in Tulsa in 1995.
-Client Hari Sreenivasan, who has been a client of Gregg’s for over 20 years, transitioned from reporter in Raleigh to technology correspondent and host of the nationally syndicated show “C/NET Central.”
+He has also moved his clients from local news to national hosting jobs, as he did for John Anderson, who hosted the hit prime-time show “Wipeout” on ABC, whom Willinger discovered reporting local sports in Tulsa in 1995.
+Client Hari Sreenivasan, who has been a client of Gregg’s for over 23 years, transitioned from reporter in Raleigh to technology correspondent and host of the nationally syndicated show “C/NET Central.”
 He is now an anchor for The PBS Newshour.

 Born and raised in New Rochelle, New York, an honors graduate of the State University of New York at Binghamton with a B.A. in Political Science, he went on to acquire a Juris Doctor degree from the Benjamin N. Cardozo School of Law in New York City, where he served on the Moot Court Board and was Captain of the basketball team.
 In his third year of law school, he worked full-time at the William Morris Agency in New York City in its famous “agent training program.”
 It was there that he decided to pursue a career as a talent agent.